 I should add there never was an Exodus out of Egypt.
 That story was invented while the Jews were slaves in Babylon.
 Since they could not attack their masters, they invented a historical revenge drama to uplift their hearts.
 So they did not spend 40 days in the desert, but they could have survived times of famine by eating cannabis seeds.
 Manna is likely a reference to immature cannabis seeds collected by children and then pounded into wafers and baked.
-Also, Moses is a mythical character based mostly on Zoroaster.
-It was the first Zoroastrian king of Persia who freed the Jews to return to Judea, so in homage they fashioned their new avatar on Zoroastrian ideas.
+Also, Moses is a mythical character based mostly on Zoroaster with a tad of Cyrus the Great, the first Zoroastrian king of Persia who freed the Jews to return to Judea.
+So in homage they fashioned their new avatar on Zoroastrian ideas.
 Similarly, Jesus is a mythical creation that incorporated elements of Buddhism.
 Buddha is also likely a myth, but that’s another story.

 It’s unfortunate the sacred texts from the world’s religions become corrupted almost beyond recognition over time.
 For example, although the story of the burning bush made it into the Bible, the identification of the crucial plant did not.
 This plant, in fact, may have created the first big wave of modern spirituality (based on a perception of a single energy uniting all spirits).
 We do know fire temples were suddenly erected from Iran to India, and a medicinal plant was mixed with milk and served in a ceremonial manner.
 They called this plant “the King of the Healing Plants” in some quarters, in others it was known as “The Tree of Life” or “The Tree of Knowledge.”
 Using instincts as my guide, I now relate the true story of Adam and Eve.